-The minimum leasing periods expire at various dates between January 2020 and July 2026.
+The minimum leasing periods expire at various dates between January 2021 and December 2035.
 Certain leases include one or more renewal options.
 When measuring lease liabilities, the Company has included some of these renewal options, reflecting the economic benefit of exercising them.
 The maximum leasing periods extend until October 2044.
+Some of these leases have indefinite lives; they are renewed automatically until one of the parties terminates the lease.